KrishnaManaswiD/quantfyingDynamicShapes/README.md

 [![CC BY 4.0][cc-by-shield]][cc-by]

-# A method to quantify the deforming shapes of soft bodies using elliptic Fourier descriptors, dimensionality reduction and PCA
+# A method to quantify deforming shapes using elliptic Fourier descriptors, dimensionality reduction and PCA
 This is simplified working example of the code used in the paper
 **Quantifying Dynamic Shapes in Soft Morphologies**
 Digumarti, K.M., Trimmer, B., Conn, A.T. and Rossiter, J., 2019.
 Soft Robotics, 6(6), pp.733-744.